taimiyaamjad/crunchyroll-downloader-api/README.md

 - Decrypts Widevine DRM (requires a .wvd file, which can't be provided here for legal reasons.
 Search on Google to create/get one)
 - Adds metadata (like episode name) to the MKV container

+## Download

+Check the [latest release](https://github.com/CuteTenshii/crunchyroll-downloader/releases/latest) and download the file associated that corresponds to your OS.

 ## Requirements

 - [Go](https://go.dev/dl/)